-The assets and liabilities of the disposal group, Mimosa, were evaluated to determine whether the carrying amounts should be adjusted in accordance with other GAAP standards.
-After adjusting the assets and liabilities of the disposal group, the disposal group as a whole is measured at the lower of carrying amount or fair value less costs to sell.
-Depreciation and amortization of long-lived assets in the disposal group will not be recorded during the period in which the disposal group meets the criteria for held for sale.
+The assets and liabilities of the disposal group, Mimosa and its subsidiaries, were evaluated to determine whether the carrying amounts should be adjusted in accordance with other GAAP standards.
+After adjusting the assets and liabilities of the disposal group, the disposal group as a whole was measured at the lower of carrying amount or fair value less costs to sell.
+Depreciation and amortization of long-lived assets in the disposal group was not recorded during the period in which the disposal group met the criteria for held for sale.